The diverse commercial profile of County Tyrone reflects the fact that it offers many advantages to business, including its well-educated workforce.

 - Retail - 820

-Invest NI have created council area profiles for each council in Northern Ireland - this includes information and statistics on entrepreneurship, registered businesses and businesses by sector and size.
+Invest NI has created council area profiles for each council in Northern Ireland - this includes information and statistics on entrepreneurship, registered businesses and businesses by sector and size.
 Councils in County Tyrone include:

 - Newry, Mourne and Down District Council (PDF, 971KB)